hakonephp/extended-http-server-middleware/README.md

 This package provides a useful interface to [PSR-15] compatible purpose-specific middleware.

+This interface was designed for Hakone, but is compatible with all other PSR-15 middleware dispatchers.
+All middleware that implements this interface satisfies the [Liskov substitution principle].

 ## `RequestInterceptionMiddleware`

 This specialized middleware only touches the request and asserts that it will return the response returned by the request handler as-is.